-What kind of place is Puglia?
+What kind of region is Puglia?

 Primitivo takes the lead